Eddie Giacomin: Playing career

-Retirement
+Retirement and death

-Giacomin spent the 1979 season as a broadcaster for the New York Islanders, who were beaten in the playoffs by the rival Rangers that spring.
+Giacomin spent the 1978-79 NHL season as a broadcaster for the New York Islanders, who were beaten in the 1979 Stanley Cup playoffs by the rival Rangers that spring.
 Giacomin later served with the Islanders and the Red Wings as an assistant coach and two stints with the Rangers as a goaltending coach.

 He was inducted into the Hockey Hall of Fame in 1987.
-His jersey number 1 was the second number retired by the Rangers, on March 15, 1989, joining Rod Gilbert's number 7 that was retired by the Rangers on October 14, 1979.
+His jersey number 1 was the second number retired by the Rangers, on March 15, 1989, joining Rod Gilbert's number 7 that had been retired on October 14, 1979.

+Giacomin died at his home in Birmingham, Michigan, on the evening of September 14, 2025, at the age of 86.